 Pricing: Starts at $10.99/mo

-Last but certainly not least, we have Asana, another one of the most popular alternatives to Microsoft Project for people in need of general project management software.
+Last but certainly not least, we have Asana, another popular alternative to Microsoft Project for people needing general project management software.
 You’ll still miss out on some construction-specific features like resource management.
-However, the paid version of Asana still offers a surprising number of useful features, including a Gantt chart view.
+However, the paid version of Asana still offers many useful features, including a Gantt chart view.

 Once again, Asana is an ideal alternative to Microsoft Project for those who don’t mind doing the bulk of their construction-specific work in another application.
 Asana works very well for managing your sales and marketing flow.